The global mobile app revenue was valued at $582 billion in 2020 and is expected to reach $935 billion by the end of 2023.

 Mobile app developers’ rates can differ from country to country, ranging from $100-250 per hour in the USA, Canada, and Western Europe to $20-40 per hour in India and Pakistan.

-Eastern Europe seems to be a golden mean charging $25-50 hourly while providing a high level of competency.
+Central Europe seems to be a golden mean charging $25-50 hourly while providing a high level of competency.

 If you want to outsource mobile development or find app developers nearshore or offshore, you should know popular regions that suit best for it.